Sustainability

 Aiming at proactively reducing greenhouse gas emissions, CHC Group regularly reviews the usage of various energy sources and the emission of greenhouse gases in order to have in-depth knowledge of the overall emission trends and energy efficiency and use them as a basis for the management of greenhouse gas emissions and development of action plans.

-In 2022, the Group’s total Scope 1 and Scope 2 greenhouse gas emissions were 40,553.85 metric tons of CO2e, and Scope 3 greenhouse gas emissions were 14,668.85 metric tons of Co2e; the greenhouse gas emission intensity calculated based on Scope 1 and Scope 2 emissions was 1.2616 metric tons of CO2e per million NTD revenue.
+In 2023, the Group’s total Scope 1 and Scope 2 greenhouse gas emissions were 52,497.96 metric tons of CO2e, and Scope 3 greenhouse gas emissions were 18,335.12 metric tons of CO2e.
+The total greenhouse gas emissions for Scope 1 and Scope 2 amounted to 1.72 metric tons of CO2e per million dollars of revenue.

 Note:

 2. Scope 3 emissions were assessed according to the ISO 14064-1:2018 standard.
-The quantification includes the emissions from the following types: (1) upstream emissions of purchased electricity, (2) waste treatment services, (3) electricity usage of downstream leased assets, and (4) business travel for employees.
+The quantification includes the emissions from the following types: (1) upstream emissions from purchased energy, (2) waste treatment services, (3) electricity usage of downstream leased assets, (4) employee business travel, and (5) emissions from bulk material procurement.

 Greenhouse Gas Emission Reduction Actions